A Tour of the Metropolitan Museum of Art – MET

 - “Christ and the Woman of Samaria” by Rembrandt depicts a scene of an old Bible tale from the New Testament.
 The Samaritan woman at the well is a figure from the Gospel of John.
 In Eastern Christian traditions, she is venerated as a saint with the name Photine meaning “the luminous one.”

 MET Costume Institute Collection

 - This silk bodice from the 1770s is most probably from France and reflected the fashion of the period and the French style.
 A bodice covered the body from the neckline to the waist and was a fashionable upper garment typical in Europe during the 16th to the 18th century.
 The term comes from a pair of bodies because the garment was initially made in two pieces that fastened together, often by lacing.
 The bodice was different from the corset of the time because it was intended to be worn over the other garments.

 - Cardinal Cape

 - This doublet is from the 1620s made of luxurious silk embellished with pinking and decorative slits.
-Pinking, or the intentional slashing of fabric, was a favourite decorative technique used to show colourful linings and shirts.
+Pinking, or the intentional slashing of fabric, was a favorite decorative technique used to show colorful linings and shirts.
 The doublet had a long history of over 300 years with a variety of styles and cuts.

 MET Arms and Armor Collection